Edictum

 Go SDK

-Go rules engine, adapters, and workflow runtime.
+Go rules engine, Gate CLI, adapters, and documented workflow runtime path.

 Adapter Overview

-Reference
+Reference API/App Stack

 Last updated on